David Rivera turns in petitions for state House run

 There are two other Republicans crowding that primary.
 Anthony Rodriguez seems to be Artiles’ handpicked successor — if it weren’t for Rivera — and Steven Anthony Rojas Tallon, whose anglo-Hispanic name is too long for the ballot, I am sure.
 Both have been campaigning since at least February, but Rodriguez has raised $17,000 compared to Rojas $2,450.

-Still, most campaign observers say this will be a two-person lyndadavidrace between the two recycled politicos, each with their own baggage.
+Still, most campaign observers say this will be a two-person race between the two recycled politicos, each with their own baggage.
 Bell has her battles with labor, her right-to-life badge of honor and her attempts to help her family’s chain link fencing company through county legislation.
 And ol’ Nine Lives gets his name because he keeps dodging investigations into his campaign financing and tactics, which include the alleged financing of a 2012 Democratic ringer.
 Nothing ever sticks, and you want to believe it’s a government conspiracy.

 Maybe it’s a devil-you-know thing, but they are the two everyone is watching.